Is Your Home Protected From Wildfire?

 ZONE: Divide your defensible space into zones:

-Zone 0 extends 5 feet from buildings, structures, decks, etc. Use hardscape like gravel, pavers, concrete and other noncombustible mulch materials.
+Zone 0 extends 5 feet from buildings, structures, decks, etc. Use hardscape like gravel, pavers, concrete, and other non-combustible mulch materials.
 Limit combustible items on deck like patio furniture.
 The goal is to make this a noncombustible area.

 Zone 1 extends 30 feet from buildings, structures, decks, etc. or to your property line, whichever is closer.
 Remove all dead vegetation and trim trees and remove branches that hang over the roof.
 The goal is to reduce flammable materials near your home.

-ACCESS AND ESCAPE ROUTES: Ensure that emergency vehicles can access your property and residents have clear paths for evacuation.
+ACCESS AND ESCAPE ROUTES: Ensure that emergency vehicles can access your property and that residents have clear paths for evacuation.
 Trim overhanging branches and maintain clear roadways.

 COMMUNITY EFFORT:

-BE PROACTIVE
+BE PROACTIVE: